bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 ## Disabling a Workspace's SAML SSO

 The Single Sign-On page is available for Workspace owners only.
-There you can see the red Disable SSO button.
+There you can see the red **Disable SSO** button.
 If you disable SAML SSO, Workspace members will be able to sign in with the regular sign-in procedure.

-1. Go to the **Single Sign-On** tab of your Org.
+1. Go to the **Single Sign-On** tab of your Workspace.
 2. Click **Disable SSO**.

    A confirmation pop-up appears where you can confirm/cancel your action.
 Please note that by clicking the **Disable SSO** button, you will disable SAML SSO for all Workspace members.
 Once it's done, Workspace members will be able to log in through their normal Bitrise credentials.![](/img/disable-samlsso.jpg)